charbugs/donkey-lisp/README.md

 __Iteration__

 There is not special construct for iteration (looping).
-Iteration must be accomblished using recursion.
+Iteration must be accomplished by recursion.

 For example, here is a function that counts strings in a list.